 Better still, for cable purposes, they’re not afraid to tell us which way the signs point for November.

-“If we were to predict the results based on typography and design,” they wrote, “we would pick McCain and Obama.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+“If we were to predict the results based on typography and design,” they wrote, “we would pick McCain and Obama.”Liz Cox Barrett is a writer at CJR.